IamCOD3X/ViP3R-Kernel-DIOR/README.md

 # ViP3R-Kernel-DIOR 👋
 ![alt text](https://github.com/IamCOD3X/ViP3R-Kernel-DIOR/blob/main/VIPER.png?raw=true)
-  <b> It's a Kali NetNunter built for smoothness, battery, Monitor Mode and HID Support.
+  <b> It's a Kali NetNunter built for smoothness,FastCharging, battery, Monitor Mode and HID Support.

   Try at your own risk..
 I will be not responsible is something happens to your device.